 Choosing a Primary and Concealed Carry Handgun

-Some have safeties, some do not!
+Some have safeties, MOST DO NOT!

 - Primary Guns

-- Concealed (Compact) Carry Guns
+- Compact (Concealed) Carry Guns

 - Backup Guns

 A Primary Handgun is your general full size handgun.
 It’s has the full size frame, is of a comfortable caliber that allows accurate hits, and has a large ammunition capacity.
 With a primary gun, I can wrap all my fingers around the grip and get an excellent hold.
 I can also swap out magazines quickly and efficiently without worry of pinching my fingers and I can hang full size lights and lasers off the gun.